What is a Field Experience?

 Most classes offered within the School of Education require students to complete field experience assignments, including but not limited to: observation, small group interaction, case studies, and direct teaching.
 Field experience is integrated into course assignments, and the requirements and number of hours vary by course and program.

-For students who are not full-time teachers and who need to complete field experience, the Clinical Practice Specialist facilitates placements with local school districts and ensures that students have completed the necessary background check/fingerprinting process in order to be eligible for placement.
+For students who are not full-time teachers and who need to complete field experience, the Clinical Practice Coordinator facilitates placements with local school districts and ensures that students have completed the necessary background check/fingerprinting process in order to be eligible for placement.

 All students must submit the Online Field Experience Request Form (FERF) each semester they are participating in field experience.
 The deadline for fall placements is September 15 and the deadline for spring placements is February 15.

 Note: The Clinical Practice Coordinator ONLY places students in public schools.

 - You want to be placed in a public school and your program is not placing you.
 The Clinical Practice Coordinator will place you.

 - Submit a FERF if you are a substitute teacher in a public school system.
 The Clinical Practice Coordinator will need to place you.

 - Please note: If you are a site-based substitute, which means you only work at one school and have a contract with that school to be their daily substitute, please email Amanda Davis at email@example.com with the name of your school, explain that you are a site-based sub and that you are seeking permission to be placed at your school building.
 Do NOT submit a FERF until you hear back from Amanda.
 She will need to collect some additional details from you.

 - You have found your own placement in a private school setting AND have the permission of your course instructor and the school’s administrator.

 - You have found your own placement (NOT in a public school setting) AND have the permission of your course instructor, as well as the location where you want to conduct your field placement.